Congressional District # 8

 WOODSTOCK MUNICIPAL LANDFILLEPA ID# ILD980605943

-Cleanup ProgressThe City of Woodstock and Honeywell were identified by U.S. EPA as potentially responsible parties (PRPs).
-In 1989, they agreed to conduct an investigation into the nature and extent of site contamination and the most effective methods to clean up the site.
-A remedial investigation/feasibility study (RI/FS) was conducted by the PRPs under an administrative order on consent (AOC).
+EPA identified the city of Woodstock and Honeywell Corp. as potentially responsible parties (PRPs) for the Woodstock LF site.
+In 1989, the city and Honeywell agreed to conduct an investigation into the nature and extent of site contamination and the most effective methods to clean up the site.
+A remedial investigation/feasibility study (RI/FS) was conducted by the PRPs under an administrative order on consent (AOC) with EPA.

-The site is currently in the operation and maintenance (O&M) phase to monitor the integrity of the landfill cap and any leachate that is generated.
-The only remaining work at the site is some required wetland restoration, which is on-going.
-The second five-year review for the Site was completed in 2009.
-The conclusion of the five-year review was that the remedy remained protective of human health and the environment.
-An Institutional Control Plan is to be developed.
+The site is currently in the operation and maintenance (O&M) phase to monitor the integrity of the landfill cap and the quality of any leachate that is generated.
+The only remaining work at the site is wetland restoration, which is on-going.

 Success StoryPlacing approximately 40 percent of the site into beneficial reuse is a success story.
 The sports complex opened in 2007.